 The need for regular screening will depend on the PSA score and DRE result.

-For more information visit the Prostate Cancer Foundation stand at registration.
+For more information visit the Prostate Cancer Foundation here.

 Thank-you Hollard for including Community Hours in the 2017 Daredevil Run, we are delighted to be part of the run with a difference that makes a difference.
 Encouraging teens to be brave enough to go the distance and to receive education on prostate and testicular cancer enables us to raise a generation of men that are aware and informed.
 We are also really excited that teens participating have the opportunity to Back a Bro and invite an inner city teen athlete to participate with them, not only is this a fantastic platform to encourage social cohesion, but what better way to meet new friends and to ensure that the message to beat cancer and save lives is far reaching.
 Using social media as an amplifier, teens are important influencers and messengers, their reach is vast and by harnessing their networks the power of collective action will inspire positive change.
 The Daredevil Run is about good health and fitness, Community Hours is about volunteering – which feeds the soul.
 It takes heart, soul and the balls to be the change.